pmaengineering/centralpy/README.md

   -c, --csv-dir DIRECTORY  | The directory to export CSV files to  (default: ./) -z, --zip-dir DIRECTORY  | The directory to save the downloaded zip to  (default: ./) -A, --no-attachments     | If this flag is supplied, then the CSV zip will be downloaded without attachments.
+  -P, --no-progress-bar    | Do not show progress bar for download.
   -k, --keep INTEGER       | The number of zip files to keep in the zip directory, keeping the most recent.
 The number must be 1 or larger for anything to happen.
   --help               | Show this message and exit.